Cover and Hitting Times of Hyperbolic Random Graphs: Introduction

 The \emph{effective resistance} $\Res{u}{v}$ between two vertices $u,v$ of a graph $G$ is the energy dissipated by a unit current flow from $u$ to $v$.
 Effective resistances are of key interest when interpreting a graph as an electrical network with some electrical current flow through the edges, representing wires, each with a certain resistance.
 The study of simple random walks corresponds to the case when all edges have unit resistances, see Section~\ref{sec:electralnetworks} for a formal definition.
 The sum of all resistances in $G$ is the \emph{Kirchhoff index} $\mathcal{K}(G)$, this has found uses in centrality~\cite{LiZ18}, noisy consensus problems~\cite{PattersonB14}, and social recommender systems~\cite{WongLC16}.
 Our main result here gives the expected order of the Kirchhoff index and shows that the expected effective resistance between two vertices of the giant chosen uniformly at random is bounded. \resistancethm{For any $\frac12< \alpha <1$ and $\nu >0$, if $\calC:=\calC_{\alpha,\nu}(n)$, then

 a.a.s.~and in expectation.}

-\begin{theorem} \resistancethm \end{theorem} The two results in the preceding theorem are very closely related but do not directly imply each other as $|V(\mathcal{C})|$, the size of the center component, is a random variable that is not independent of the resistances.
+\begin{theorem} \resistancethm \end{theorem} The two results in the preceding theorem are very closely related but do not directly imply each other as $|V(\mathcal{C})|$, the size of the largest connected component, is a random variable that is not independent of the resistances.

-Observe that the gap between maximum (as implied by Theorem~\ref{thm:maxhitcov}) and average effective resistance (given in Theorem~\ref{thm:resistance}) is in a slight discrepancy to the already known gap for the HRG between maximum and average graph distance (i.e., between diameter and typical graph distance): for the graph distances in the giant, it has been known that the maximum distance, i.e.~diameter, is $\Theta(\log n)$~\cite{MS19} and the average, or typical, distance is $\Theta(\log\log n)$~\cite{ABF15} a.a.s.
+Observe that the gap between maximum (as implied by Theorem~\ref{thm:maxhitcov}) and average effective resistance (given in Theorem~\ref{thm:resistance}) differs slightly from the previously established gap for the HRG between maximum and average graph distance (i.e., between diameter and typical graph distance): for the graph distances in the giant, it has been known that the maximum distance, i.e.~diameter, is $\Theta(\log n)$~\cite{MS19} and the average, or typical, distance is $\Theta(\log\log n)$~\cite{ABF15} a.a.s.
 Now, our result on the maximum hitting time means that the maximum resistance between two vertices of the giant is $\Theta(\log n)$ a.a.s., while the average resistance (over a uniform pair of vertices from the giant) is $\Theta(1)$ a.a.s. by Theorem~\ref{thm:resistance}.

 Furthermore, note the interesting observation there are enough (polynomially many) pairs of vertices with resistance matching the maximum to ensure that the cover time is a factor $\Theta(\log^2 n)$ larger than the average hitting time, many random graphs (e.g., connected Erd\H{o}s-R\'{e}nyi, preferential attachment) are expanders and do not have this feature.